ga-curriculum/dom-events/level-up/event-bubbling.md

 2. `<div>` Event bubbles up to the parent element.
 3. `<body>` Event continues bubbling up to outer elements.

-All event listeners registered for the same event, such as `click`, will be invoked along the path to the `document` element - unless one of those listeners calls the event object’s `stopPropagation` method.
+All event listeners registered for the same event, such as `click`, will be invoked along the path to the `document` element - unless one of those listeners calls the event object's `stopPropagation` method.

-Let’s see some bubbling in action.
+Let's see some bubbling in action.
 Add the following to your `index.html`:

 ```html
 <form>This is the form